Kidney Stones Guidelines

 Solitary kidney (The solitary kidney itself does not have a particular increased risk of stone formation, but the prevention of a potential stone recurrence is of more importance)

-Diseases associated with urinary stone formation
+Diseases associated with Kidney stone formation

 Hyperparathyroidism